W. W. Greg: Family and education

 Greg was born at Wimbledon Common in 1875.
 His father, William Rathbone Greg, was an essayist; his mother was the daughter of James Wilson.
-As a child, Greg was expected one day to assume editorship of The Economist, which his grandfather had founded in 1843; Greg was educated at Wixenford, Harrow and at Trinity College, Cambridge.
+As a child, Greg was expected one day to assume editorship of The Economist, which his grandfather had founded in 1843; Greg was educated at Wixenford, Harrow and Trinity College, Cambridge.

 At Cambridge, he met Ronald McKerrow, whose friendship helped shape Greg's decision to pursue a career in literature.
+He was an inaugural member of the Malone Society.
 While still in school he compiled a list of Renaissance plays printed before 1700, and he joined the Bibliographical Society the same year.
 He was President of the Society from 1930 to 1932, and received its Gold Medal in 1935.

-Work
+Career

 After school, Greg settled into a life of steady productivity, while living on the proceeds of his shares of The Economist.
 Working in close association with A. H. Bullen, he produced Pastoral Poetry and Pastoral Drama (1906), the first edited version of the account books of Philip Henslowe (1906–8) and the papers of Edward Alleyn.
 The latter two works provided him with a knowledge of Renaissance theatrical conditions perhaps rivalled only by E. K. Chambers, and this knowledge he applied to the publications of the Malone Society, which he served as general editor between 1906 and 1939.
 He served as Librarian of Trinity College, 1907–13, resigning after his marriage to his cousin Elizabeth Gaskell.

+In 1913 he held the Sandars Readership in Bibliography at Cambridge University lecturing on "Some bibliographical and textual problems of the English Miracle-play Cycles."